jdfsa/mysql-script-generator/README.md

-# positional-processor-python
+# positional-to-json-processor

-Python scripts to convert positional flat text to object and vice-and-versa
+Python scripts built to convert positional flat text to JSON object and vice-and-versa